Generating 15-Minute Walk Isochrones for Rural Clinics

 return G

-Disconnected graph components and isolated clinic coordinates are the primary failure vectors in rural isochrone generation.
-Unvalidated inputs trigger NetworkXNoPath exceptions during batch execution.
-Pre-computation validation and deterministic snapping resolve these edge cases.
+Disconnected components and isolated clinic coordinates are the primary failure vectors in rural isochrone generation; unvalidated inputs trigger NetworkXNoPath during batch execution.
+Snapping is deterministic, distances are logged, and clinics outside the fallback radius are flagged rather than silently dropped.

 snapped_nodes = {}